Academy College

 ROI Score: 18/100 · Poor Value

-Academy College, a tiny for-profit private institution in Bloomington, Minnesota (56 enrolled students), posts a Poor Value ROI score of 18/100 - the lowest in this batch.
+Academy College, a tiny for-profit private institution in Bloomington, Minnesota (56 enrolled students), posts a Poor Value ROI score of 18/100 - the lowest in our dataset.
 The data is uniformly difficult: completion rate of just 36%, a 19.3-year payback period, and a debt-to-earnings ratio of 0.942 that puts borrowers nearly at parity with their annual earnings.
 Tuition is $18,680 per year, but net price of $29,093 is more than 50% higher than sticker (room/board and limited aid), pushing four-year cost to $116,372.
 Median earnings six years after entry are $31,300, climbing to just $48,300 at ten years.
 The repayment rate of 53.7% signals serious financial distress: nearly half of borrowers are not making progress on principal seven years out.
 The earnings premium over high-school grads is just 11.4%.
 This is a profile that essentially does not pencil out on any conventional financial metric.
 The small scale and absence of program-level data make it hard to see clear paths even for committed students.
 Prospective applicants should look hard at Minnesota's community-college and state-college alternatives at a fraction of the cost.

 The data raises concerns about Academy College